edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 Each CK-RA6M5 board comes preinstalled with a quick-start project.
 Let's run that quick-start project to verify our board is working properly.

-- Make sure that (a) J22 is set to link pins 2-3 (b) J21 link is closed and (c) J16 Link is open.
+- Make sure that (a) J22 is set to link pins 2-3 (b) J21 link is closed and (c) J16 link is open.
 - Connect J14 and J20 on the CK-RA6M5 board to USB ports on the host PC using the 2 micro USB cables supplied.
 - The power LED (LED6) on the CK-RA6M5 board lights up white, indicating that the CK-RA6M5 board is powered on.

 ![Board Connection](.gitbook/assets/renesas-ra6m5-getting-started/ra6m5-connection.jpg)

-Immediately after the power ON, the four user LEDs will take on the following states:
+Immediately after the power on, the four user LEDs will take on the following states:

 ![LED Status](.gitbook/assets/renesas-ra6m5-getting-started/led-status.gif)